Azvudine: History

+Four phase III clinical trials investigated azvudine's efficacy and safety in adults with mild-to-moderate COVID-19.
+The findings indicate that azvudine may reduce the time to eliminate detectable levels of virus (viral load) and improve symptoms faster than standard treatment.
+In trials, it was reported to be safe with few side effects.
+However, some studies produced inconsistent results in terms of symptom improvement and severe illness prevention.
+Additionally, the studies tended to use a smaller number of participants than other major COVID-19 drug trials.

 Society and culture

 Genuine owns two different tradenames for this medication: 双新艾克 (literally "dual new AIDS inhibitor") for HIV use and 捷倍安 (literally "fast extra safe") for COVID use.
 No generics are available.

-Geniune holds one patent related to the drug: the original 2007 patent on the entire class of 2'-fluorine-4'-substituted nucleotides, purchased from the Zhengzhou University.
-Two other Chinese patents on synthesizing the drug are found on Google Patents, but the owners do not appear connected to Geniune.
+Geniune holds one patent related to the drug: the original 2007 patent on the entire class of 2'-fluorine-4'-substituted nucleotides, purchased from Zhengzhou University.
+Two other Chinese patents on synthesizing the drug are found on Google Patents, but the owners do not appear to be connected to Geniune.
 Roche held one 2002 patent, CNA028118480A (CN1516590A), over the broader class of 4'-substituted nucleotides.
-The patent was voided in 2019 after Riboscience, its new holder, stopeed paying fees.
+The patent was voided in 2019 after Riboscience, its new holder, stopped paying fees.